-The purpose of this paper was to develop an integrated model of judicial decision making in federalism cases and subject it to empirical scrutiny in the Rehnquist Court.
+The purpose of this article was to develop an integrated model of judicial decision making in federalism cases and subject it to empirical scrutiny in the Rehnquist Court.

 The results clearly reveal that the justices' decisions in federalism cases are not as inconsistent and bewildering as some commentators believe.
-In fact, they are quite predictable: the model was able to correctly classify more than 70% of the justices' votes in cases that implicated the boundaries of state versus federal power.
+In fact, they are quite predictable: the model was able to correctly classify more than 70 percent of the justices' votes in cases dealing with the boundaries of state versus federal power.
 How then can we best characterize the justices' federalism decisions?
 First, it is evident that attitudes matter.
 Conservative justices are more likely than their liberal counterparts to support state and local policies.
-Moreover, a justice's ideological proximity to the state policy is also consequential: the further a justice is from the state policy, the less likely the justice is to support that policy and this effect is exacerbated in salient cases.
-Thus, to the extent that the justices take federalism seriously, they clearly do so - in part - to further their policy goals.
+Moreover, a justice's ideological proximity to the state policy is also consequential: the further a justice is from the state policy, the less likely that justice is to support that policy and this effect is exacerbated in salient cases.
+Thus, to the extent that the justices take federalism seriously, they evidently do so-in part-to further their policy goals.
 However, attitudes are not the only determinant in federalism cases.
 Clearly, the preferences of the President matter, as relayed to the Court via the Solicitor General.
-But, the Court is not especially deferential to congressional
+But, the Court is not especially deferential to congressional legislation, suggesting that one of the legacies of the Rehnquist Court's federalism jurisprudence was to limit federal legislative powers.
+In addition, the results reveal that amicus curiae participation matters by enabling organized interests to show broader support for state and local policies, while buttressing the arguments made by the litigants they support.
+And, while the Lopez regime does not appear to mark a major shift in the Court's federalism jurisprudence, taken as whole, the results of the integrated model of federalism decision making are promising in their ability to illustrate consistent patterns in what many see as one of the most ambiguous issue areas of Supreme Court decision making.
+Further, given that seven of the justices analyzed here transferred to the Roberts Court, and the two new appointees are at least as conservative as their predecessors, it is likely that we will see these trends continue through the Roberts Court era.